Ashwagandha

 Factors Influencing Dosage

-Personal factors such as age, weight, health goals, and tolerance levels all contribute to finding the correct dosage.
-Even standardized extracts with different withanolide concentrations (1.5% to 35%) can impact effectiveness.
+Personal factors, such as age, weight, health goals, and tolerance levels, all contribute to determining the correct dosage.

 Best Time to Take Ashwagandha